simonambridge/Oracle_to_Cassandra/README.md

 - Query all managers, optionally returning  employees by manager

 In Cassandra we will create the following tables:
-- 1 table for employees, similar to HR.EMPLOYEES but without the foreign keys to JOB_ID, MANAGER_ID and DEPARTMENT_ID.
+- A table for employees, similar to HR.EMPLOYEES but without the foreign keys to JOB_ID, MANAGER_ID and DEPARTMENT_ID.
    The original DEPARTMENTS table has a FK MANAGER_ID to the EMPLOYEES table, so we will also add a clustering column MANAGES_DEPT_ID so that we can identify all departments for which an employee is a manager
    We will not make this clustering column part of the partitioning primary key because we may want to search on
 - We will replace the HR.DEPARTMENTS lookup table - we will use EMPLOYEES_BY_DEPARTMENT with a PK on DEPARTMENT_ID, clustered on EMPLOYEE_ID